 The short version is: use your real name.
 Be nice!

 No Film School is a community of filmmakers, video producers, writers, students, and working creatives — it is not a place for made-up identities.
-We are here to talk about our work, and the conversation is more valuable when we talk about real-world experiences with real-world people.
+The conversation is more valuable when we talk about real-world experiences with real-world people.

-A general guideline is to register with your name as it would appear in a screen credit.
+A general guideline is to register with your real full name.
 The content you share on your profile page — your work, your social networks, your web site — should confirm your identity.

-We hope No Film School is an online place where filmmakers can meet real-world collaborators.
-In order to do so, it’s very helpful to know where someone is in the world!
+No Film School is an online place where filmmakers can meet real-world collaborators.
+In order to do so, it’s very helpful to know where someone is in the world.
 Sharing which city or town you’re in is most helpful — you don’t need to be more precise than that.

 In the future we may be able to further customize a user’s news feed if, for example, there’s an event near them.
 No Film School is a global community and we don’t want to alert you to a workshop if it's on the other side of the planet.